 - Has been seasoned

-Properly seasoned wood, defined as wood that has been allowed to cure for at least six months, will have a colour that is closer to brown than greenwood.
+Properly seasoned wood, which has been allowed to cure for at least six months, will have a colour closer to brown than greenwood.

 Guide To Log Splitting in Australia